yogeshjangir16/CV_Final_Project/README.md

 ## Dataset

 Either you can use dataset from our git hub or you can download dataset from [Kaggle](https://www.kaggle.com/datasets/crowdflower/handwritten-names/data).
+Also, download npz zip file add it to the same directory as ipynb file then run the code(.ipynb and .npz files should be in same folder).

 ## Feature Extraction
 ![Image Alt Text](Process_Feature_extraction.png)